Door Peninsula: Potawatomi and Menominee

 We embarked ourselves on the delightfullest lake of the world.
-I tooke notice of their Cottages & of the journeys of our navigation, for because that the country was so pleasant, so beautifull & fruitfull that it grieved me to see that the world could not discover such inticing countrys to live in.
+I tooke notice of their Cottages & of the journeys of our navigation, for because that the country was so pleasant, so beautiful & fruitfull that it grieved me to see that the world could not discover such inticing countrys to live in.
 This I say because that the Europeans fight for a rock in the sea against one another, or for a sterill land and horrid country, that the people sent heere or there by the changement of the aire ingenders sicknesse and dies thereof.
 Contrarywise those kingdoms are so delicious & under so temperat a climat, plentifull of all things, the earth bringing foorth its fruit twice a yeare, the people live long & lusty & wise in their way.
 What conquest would that bee att litle or no cost; what laborinth of pleasure should millions of people have, instead that millions complaine of misery & poverty!
 What should not men reape out of the love of God in converting the souls heere, is more to be gained to heaven then what is by differences of nothing there, should not be so many dangers committed under the pretence of religion!
 Why so many thoesoever are hid from us by our owne faults, by our negligence, covetousnesse, & unbeliefe.
 It's true, I confesse, that the accesse is difficult, but must say that we are like the Cockscombs of Paris, when first they begin to have wings, imagining that the larks will fall in their mouths roasted; but we ought [to remember] that vertue is not acquired without labour & taking great paines.

 In 1669, Claude-Jean Allouez also wintered with the Potawatomi.
 He mentioned an area called "la Portage des Eturgeons."
 In 1673, Jacques Marquette and Louis Jolliet stayed in the area about three months as part of their exploration.
 In 1679, the party led by La Salle purchased food from a village of Potawatomi in what is now Robert La Salle County Park.
 During the 1670s Louis André ministered to about 500 Native Americans at Rowleys Bay, where he erected a cross.
 The cross stood until about 1870.
 Around 1690, Nicolas Perrot visited the Potawatomi on Washington Island.
 In 1720, Pierre François Xavier de Charlevoix visited the area with eight experienced voyageurs.

 Six Jesuit rings marked with letters or symbols and turquoise colored glass trade beads were found on Rock Island in remains left by Potowatomi, Odawa, and Huron-Peton-Odawa Native Americans during the 17th and 18th centuries.
 The remains of four Native American buildings were documented at the Rock Island II Site during 1969–1973 excavations.

 By the end of French rule over the area in 1763, the Potawatomi had begun a move to the Detroit area, leaving the large communities in Wisconsin.
 Later, some Potawatomi moved back from Michigan to northern Wisconsin.
 Some but not all Potawatomi later left northern Wisconsin for northern Indiana and central Illinois.